kaleoyster/kaleoyster/README.md

 - 👋 Hi, I’m Akshay @kaleoyster
-- 👀 I’m interested in Computer Sciencey stuff.
+- 👀 I’m interested in Computer Science.
 - 📚 I’m currently a Ph.D.
 Student at University of Nebraska at Omaha
 - 💞️ I’m looking to collaborate on ML / AI projects
 - 📫 How to reach me at akale@unomaha.edu